Bill Anoatubby

-Bill Anoatubby (born November 8, 1945) is the Governor of the Chickasaw Nation, a position he has held since 1987.
+Billy Joe Anoatubby (born November 8, 1945) is the 32nd Governor of the Chickasaw Nation, a position he has held since 1987.
 From 1979 to 1987, Anoatubby served two terms as Lieutenant Governor of the Chickasaw Nation in the administration of Governor Overton James, after being popularly elected to office.
+He is a member of the Democratic Party.

 Early life and education

-Anoatubby was born in Denison, Texas.
-After his father died before his third birthday, his widowed mother moved with him to Tishomingo, Oklahoma, the first Chickasaw capital.
+Anoatubby was born in Denison, Texas, the youngest of six children of Opal Faye (née Mitchell; 1912–2006) and Joseph Morris Anoatubby (1906–1948).
+After his father died, his widowed mother moved the family to Tishomingo, Oklahoma, the first Chickasaw capital.
 In 1964, Anoatubby graduated from Tishomingo High School, where he played football and was active in student government.

 He attended Murray State College in Tishomingo, before transferring to East Central University in Ada, where he earned a bachelor's degree in accounting.
 Anoatubby undertook additional studies in business and finance at ECU and Southeastern Oklahoma State University in Durant, Oklahoma.
 During his college years, he also served in the Oklahoma Army National Guard.
 He attained the rank of staff sergeant and command of a light truck platoon, before his honorable discharge in 1971.